toddfoster/sharedprayers/content/liturgies/palmSunday.md

 ### The Prayers of the People
 Officiant:
-> As we begin these sacred three days and prepare through fasting and prayer to celebrate the paschal feast, let us earnestly pray to God for all those gathered tonight with Christ and for all peoples everywhere.
+> As we journey this week with Christ and celebrate the paschal mystery of his death and resurrection, let us earnestly pray to God for those following the way of the cross and for all peoples everywhere, saying: Lord have mercy.

 Reader:
 > For the holy catholic church throughout the world, sharing the death and resurrection of Christ, let us pray.